 Stockholders are entitled to present proposals for action, including nominees for the election of directors and other business, at a forthcoming meeting if they comply with the requirements of the Company's bylaws and the rules established by the Securities and Exchange Commission (the "SEC"), under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-Under these requirements, proposals of stockholders of the Company that are intended to be presented by such stockholders at the Company's 2022 Annual Meeting of Stockholders must be received by the Company no later than December 6, 2021, or not less than 120 days prior to the date the Company's proxy statement was released to the stockholders in connection with the previous year's annual meeting of stockholders; provided however, if the 2022 Annual Meeting of Stockholders is more than 30 days before or after the anniversary date of the Annual Meeting of Stockholders, notice by the stockholder must be delivered a reasonable time before the Company begins to print and send its proxy materials (the "Proposal Deadline").
+Under these requirements, proposals of stockholders of the Company that are intended to be presented by such stockholders at the Company's 2022 Annual Meeting of Stockholders must be received by the Company no later than December 6, 2021, or not less than 120 days prior to the date the Company's proxy statement was released to the stockholders in connection with the previous year's annual meeting of stockholders; provided however, if the 2022 Annual Meeting of Stockholders, notice by the stockholder must be delivered a reasonable time before the Company begins to print and send its proxy materials (the "Proposal Deadline").
 After the Proposal Deadline, a proposal of a stockholder is considered untimely.
 A copy of the relevant bylaw provisions related to stockholder proposals is available upon written request to the Company at: 7801 N Capital of Texas Highway, Suite 260, Austin, Texas, 78731, Attention: Investor Relations.